duderstadt-lab/mars-docs/examples/no_aex_fret.md

 </div>

 **Integrate molecules**
 Now switch to the full video (instead of the z projection) by clicking on its window.
-Then, integrate the peaks using the [Molecule Integrator (multiview)](https://duderstadt-lab.github.io/mars-docs/docs/image/MoleculeIntegratorMultiView/) command developed for multiview microscopy data (Plugins>Mars>Image>Molecule Integrator (dualview)).
+Then, integrate the peaks using the [Molecule Integrator (multiview)](https://duderstadt-lab.github.io/mars-docs/docs/image/MoleculeIntegratorMultiView/) command developed for multiview microscopy data (Plugins>Mars>Image>Molecule Integrator (multiview)).
 Press ok and a Molecule Archive with the results will open automatically upon completion of the calculation.
 Now the generation of the first archive, the FRET archive, is complete.
 Select the single metadata record in the Molecule Archive and add the FRET tag.
 This is required to ensure the population integrated is correctly annotated in the next steps.
 Save the Molecule Archive with the name FRET_Archive.yama.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/MoleculeIntegrator_multiview_Input_tab.png' width='450'>